Compare Cheap Restaurant Insurance Quotes

 Ask your restaurant insurer about no-claims discounts and bonuses.
 If you are able to show your business hasn’t claimed on a policy for a number of years, you could reduce the cost of your restaurant cover.

 Another way to save money when buying the policy is to consider lumping your cover in with other policies in a package.
-A business owners policy (or BOP) can be great for small to medium sized businesses, who only need a basic level of cover.
+A business owners policy (or BOP) can be great for small to medium-sized businesses, which only need a basic level of cover.